tmorrisss/CIS1051Project/README(final project).md

      Adding a custom background was stressfully difficult, I was forced to use photoshop to ensure that the photo will fix in the game while also maintaining clarity.
      I had to learn different functions within pygame such as mixer:
         That wasn't very difficult, more fun if anything!
-        Downloadign the song into PyGame was extremely frustrating I had to first turn it into a .mp3 to then a .ogg for it to work.
+        Downloading the song into PyGame was extremely frustrating, I had to first turn it into a .mp3 to then a .ogg for it to work.
 It was a very long process.
         But in the end, I was able to add the opening song to the first season on One Piece (brought back some great memories)
 Some of the things I wanted to try but never got the chance to:
-     I wanted to incorcopeate and AI component but I never got around to doing that I wanted to make a scoreboard with the font feature in PyGame but as I kept trying I found it extremely difficult and I ran out of time.
+     I wanted to incorcopeate and AI component but I never got around to doing that.
+     I wanted to make a scoreboard with the font feature in PyGame but as I kept trying I found it extremely difficult and I ran out of time.
      I wannted to customize the X's and O's with the faces of the anime character's in the anime but I never got around to doing that.
 Those are some of the things I didn't get to do but I plan to still do in the future.